 All personal Visa credit and debit cards are eligible.

 Westpac Tap & Pay

 Innovation in payment via wearables is exciting and allows for payments to be made easily while on the move.

-A word of warning: whilst there is a high convenience factor in using your phone to pay for a lot of purchases, maybe think twice when going through a drive-thru and reaching your phone out to a terminal or cashier—it might be better to use an actual card in that case to avoid any unexpected drops.
+A word of warning: whilst there is a high convenience factor in using your phone to pay for a lot of purchases, maybe think twice when going through a drive-thru and reaching your phone out to a terminal or cashier—it may be preferable to use an actual card in that case to avoid any unexpected drops.